openlayers/openlayers/doc/tutorials/raster-reprojection.md

 <img src="raster-reprojection-resources/how-it-works.jpg" alt="How it works" width="600" />

-This way we can support wide range of projections from proj4js (or even custom transformation functions) on almost any hardware (with canvas 2d support) with relatively small number of actual transformation calculations.
+This way we can support a wide range of projections from proj4js (or even custom transformation functions) on almost any hardware (with canvas 2d support) with a relatively small number of actual transformation calculations.

 The precision of the reprojection is then limited by the number of triangles.